Academy of Management Discoveries

 Upon receiving a manuscript, the editor will complete a preliminary screening to assess the degree to which it fits the criteria described above.
 A submission that fails to satisfy these criteria or one that the editor considers to have little chance of becoming publishable after one round of revision will be returned to the authors without further review.
 Manuscripts that the editor considers suitable for peer-review will be assigned to an action editor and then go through a double-blind review process.
 The action editor will make a publication decision based on his or her own evaluation taking into consideration the comments and recommendations of the reviewers.

 Communicating a discovery often requires the unique voice of the author to appreciate its nature and context.
 Therefore, AMD will strive to use review processes that leaves the authors' voice intact rather than over-imposing the voices of the reviewers or editors.
 To accomplish this, papers will be assessed from the author's framework and perspective rather than those of the reviewers or editors.
 Moreover, we will strive to make final publication decisions after no more than one revision.

 Submission of a manuscript to AMD also carries an implicit quid pro quo: willingness to review for AMD.
 The cornerstone of the editorial process at AMD is the willingness of colleagues to provide each other feedback through peer review.
 Authors who submit manuscripts to AMD for review are expected to reciprocate by reviewing for AMD if called upon to do so.

 Directions for Users with an Account

-Go to the Manuscript Central Website and login.
-At the Welcome Page, go to the Author Center.
+Go to the Manuscript Central Website at https://mc.manuscriptcentral.com/AMD and log in.
+At the Welcome Page, go to Author Center.
 On the right-hand side of the page, you will see Author Resources.
 Click below to submit a new document.